On these pages:

 It is good practice to develop a reference list whilst writing the project, rather than leaving it until the end.
 This prevents a lot of searching around trying to remember where you accessed a particular source.
 If using primary sources, it also allows you to monitor the balance between primary and secondary sources included in the project.
 There is software available to help manage your references and the university officially supports RefWorks and EndNote.

-For more advise on bibliography management see our Skills Guide: Referencing Software
+For more advice on reference management, see our Skills Guide: Referencing Software